Climate of Calgary

 Thunderstorms can be frequent and sometimes severe, with most of them occurring in the summer months.
 Calgary lies within Alberta's Hailstorm Alley and is prone to damaging hailstorms every few years.
 A hailstorm that struck Calgary on September 7, 1991, was one of the most destructive natural disasters in Canadian history, with over $400 million in damage.
 Further hailstorms struck the city, one on June 13, 2020, causing $1.3 billion in damages.
 Another occurred on August 5, 2024, became the second-costliest event in Canadian history, as of May 2025, causing $3.25 billion in damage.
 Being west of the dry line on most occasions, tornadoes are rare in the region.

 Calgary has the sunniest days year-round of Canada's 100 largest cities, with slightly over 332 days of sun; it has on average 2,396 hours of sunshine annually, with an average relative humidity of 55% in the winter and 45% in the summer (15:00 MST).

 Calgary falls into the NRC Plant Hardiness Zone 4a and USDA zone 4b, as unlike NRC zones, USDA zones are solely based on low temperature.
 The average low temperature for Calgary is -31.5 C, which would fall under USDA zone 4b.

 Calgary has a short growing season, lasting 115 days between May 23 and September 15 on average.

 On November 15, 2021, Calgary City Council voted to declare a climate emergency.
 A climate emergency declaration is a resolution passed by a governing body such as a city council.
 It puts the local government on record in support of emergency action to respond to climate change and recognizes the pace and scale of action needed.
+On May 27, 2026, Council voted to rescind its emergency declaration.